 Why the American Spaniel Club Foundation?

-Both ASC and ASCF are non-profit or not-for-profit corporations, but because of their different, yet complimentary purposes they have received different designations under section 501(c) of the Internal Revenue Code.
+Both ASC and ASCF are non-profit or not-for-profit corporations, but because of their different, yet complementary purposes they have received different designations under section 501(c) of the Internal Revenue Code.

 So why American Spaniel Club Foundation?

-To provide an opportunity for individuals to make tax deductible contributions, an opportunity for corporations whose charitable giving programs call for education and research efforts to make tax deductible gifts, an opportunity for corporations to match donations through their matching gift programs, and most importantly, to support the efforts of ASC to raise funds to support educational programs, rescue and research for the welfare and betterment of the flushing spaniels that have give us so much love and joy.
+To provide an opportunity for individuals to make tax-deductible contributions, an opportunity for corporations whose charitable giving programs call for education and research efforts to make tax deductible gifts, an opportunity for corporations to match donations through their matching gift programs, and most importantly, to support the efforts of ASC to raise funds to support educational programs, rescue and research for the welfare and betterment of the flushing spaniels that have given us so much love and joy.